wwood/galah/README.md

 [![Travis](https://img.shields.io/travis/wwood/galah.svg?style=flat-square)](https://travis-ci.org/wwood/galah)

-Galah aims to be a more scalable metagenome assembled genome (MAG) dereplication framework.
+Galah aims to be a more scalable metagenome assembled genome (MAG) dereplication method.
+That is, it clusters microbial genomes together based on their average nucleotide identity (ANI), and chooses a single member of each cluster as the representative.

 Galah uses a greedy clustering approach to speed up genome dereplication, relative to e.g. [dRep](https://drep.readthedocs.io/), particularly when there are many closely related genomes (i.e. >95% ANI).
 Generated cluster representatives have 2 properties.
-If the average nucleotide identity (ANI) threshold was set to 99%, then:
+If the ANI threshold was set to 99%, then:

 1. Each representative is <99% ANI to each other representative.
 2. All members are >=99% ANI to the representative.